tunjan/tunjan.github.io/src/cooking.md

 layout: default.liquid
 is_draft: false
 ---
-## Essential Tools
+## Tools

 I always try to use as [few](./lifestyle.html) tools as possible when creating anything.
-It helps me save time in organization and cleaning, in addition restricting yourself to a few, common things lets your imagination develop.
+It helps me save time in organization and cleaning.
+In addition, restricting yourself to a few, common tools forces your imagination to come up with new ways to do things.

 - Frying pan (Non-stick, cast iron)
 - Saucepan